If you have inherited money from overseas, you will need to check the tax position and whether there is a UK tax liability on the inheritance.

 If the deceased was UK domiciled or deemed UK domiciled at the time of their death, the extent to which any liability to UK inheritance tax will arise will depend on the value of their estate.
 The same applies to someone living abroad but leaving behind UK assets.

-There is also a residence nil-rate band.
+The residence nil-rate band may also be applicable.
 This means that where the deceased’s estate includes their main residence, and this has been bequeathed to a direct descendant, the estate will gain the benefit of an additional tax-free allowance of £175,000 before inheritance tax falls due.
 This could put the total potential nil-rate band for the deceased’s estate at £500,000.

 Claiming relief for inheritance tax paid overseas